 So I talked with Irfan, and we set the details.
 I suggested to create it in C#, but he didn’t want the big .net framework (obviously) as dependency even if on Vista and future windows systems it is installed by default, but I agree with the philosophy of not relying on dependencies.

-I revisited my C++ sources from 2003 which were left it in alpha stat and found a good library called FreeImage.
+I revisited my C++ sources from 2003 which were left in alpha state and found a good library called FreeImage.
 I made some contributions to FreeImage (of course all of them are available for free for the community).

 And here is the final result – RIOT.